ynx0/graph-store-documentation/3_validator_walkthrough.md

   <li>If the node is nested one level deep
     <ol type="a"><li>Ensure that its contents are empty.
 The top level node is a structural node containing all of the post and associated data.</li></ol>
   </li>
-  <li>If it is nested 2 levels deep and contains a 1 as it’s last index fragment
+  <li>If it is nested 2 levels deep and contains a 1 as it's last index fragment
     <ol type="a"><li>Ensure that its contents are empty.
 This is a structural node for holding revisions to the blog post.</li></ol>
   </li>
-  <li>If the node is nested three levels deep, and has a 1 as it’s second index fragment
+  <li>If the node is nested three levels deep, and has a 1 as it's second index fragment
     <ol type="a">
       <li>Ensure that its contents is a list of at least 2 elements</li>
       <li>Ensure that the first element of contents has a content type of text</li>
     </ol>
   </li>
-  <li>If the node is nested two levels deep, and has a 2 as it’s last index fragment
+  <li>If the node is nested two levels deep, and has a 2 as it's last index fragment
     <ol type="a"><li>Ensure that its contents are empty.
 This is a structural node for holding comments.</li></ol>
   </li>
-  <li>If the node is nested three levels deep, and has a 2 as it’s second index fragment
+  <li>If the node is nested three levels deep, and has a 2 as it's second index fragment
     <ol type="a"><li>Ensure that its contents are empty.
 This is a structural node for holding revisions of a specific comment.</li></ol>
   </li>
-  <li>If the node is nested four levels deep, and has a 2 as it’s second index fragment
+  <li>If the node is nested four levels deep, and has a 2 as it's second index fragment
     <ol type="a"><li>Ensure that contents has type `cell`.
 This is a specific revision of a comment</li></ol>
   </li>
 </ol>